CityScrolls logo Explore Venice ›

 Punta della Dogana

-Contemporary art museum housed in a former customs building with a stunning 270° vantage point.
+Contemporary art museum in a former customs building, right beside a prime vantage point.

 Explore Punta della Dogana